msanguineti/nextcloud-scripts/README.md

      - For MySQL/MariaDB, it uses a temporary credentials file to securely pass credentials to `mysqldump`.
      - For PostgreSQL, it sets the `PGPASSWORD` environment variable before running `pg_dump`.
    - **Configuration Backup:** The Nextcloud configuration folder is copied to a backup location.

+> **Note:** The script does not back up your data directory.
+It is recommended to back up your data separately.

 4. **Upgrade Execution:**
    - The script puts Nextcloud into maintenance mode.